 The trick above will let you send an email confirmation to the respondents that you have got his/her submission.
 However, this trick will assist you (or the form owner) to get an email notification whenever someone submits a form.
 To enable email notification, create a new form and go to RESPONSES tab.
 Now, click on the three-dotted button and select Get email notifications for new responses.

-8] Embed form on web page
+8] Embed the form on a webpage

 Do you want to embed Google Form on a web page?
 This trick is for you.
 With the help of this trick, you would be able to show any form on any web page but make sure the web page is built with HTML.
 Other than HTML, you must know what you are doing as this will use IFRAME to display the form.
 However, at first, create the form and click on Send button.
 Following that, you will get the Embed option.
 Just select the desired size and paste the code on the web page.